NGC 4565, The Needle Galaxy

 Click image for full size version

 NGC 4565, The Needle Galaxy, lies about 30-50 million light years from Earth in the constellation Coma Berenices.
 It has a diameter of about 100,000 light years, similar to that of our own Milky Way galaxy.
 Its length appears about half the Moon’s width in images, and somewhat less through the eyepiece.
 Although it is classified as a barred spiral galaxy, the central bar isn’t visible in this image, because the galaxy is edge-on to our line of sight.
 However, the bar’s presence is evident from Spitzer Space Telescope data.
 Several other galaxies also appear in this field.
-The most prominent is NGC 4562 at lower right.
-There are dozens of faint galaxies in the field, marked in the annotated image.
-The faintest of the marked galaxies, PGC3096164, has a blue magnitude of +21.
-There are also many unmarked galaxies, including many off the lower right tip of NGC 4565.
+The most prominent, and showing some nice detail, is NGC 4562 at upper left.
+There are also many unmarked galaxies, including many off the upper right tip of NGC 4565.
+The annotated image shows the location of a few of these galaxies.
+I’ve imaged this many times before, but no previous image shows such good resolution.
+I’m really enjoying the C14.

 Tekkies:

 Acquisition, focusing, and control of Paramount MX mount with N.I.N.A., TheSkyX and PHD2.
-Focus with Optec DirectSync motor and controller.
-Equipment control with PrimaLuce Labs Eagle 3 (2021) and 4 (2023) Pro computer.
+Primalucelab low-profile 2″ Essato focuser and ARCO rotator.
+Equipment control with PrimaLuce Labs Eagle 4 Pro computer.
 All pre-processing and processing in PixInsight.
 Acquired from my SkyShed in Guelph.
 Average transparency and seeing.
-Data acquired May 12-17, 2023 in a nearly moonless sky.
+Data acquired September 15-20, 2023 in a moonless sky.

-Preprocessing: The WeightedBatchPreProcessing script was used to perform calibration, cosmetic correction, weighting, registration, local normalization and integration of all frames.
+Preprocessing: The WeightedBatchPreProcessing script was used to perform calibration, cosmetic correction, weighting, registration, local normalization, and integration of all frames.
+The R, G and B channels were combined with ChannelCombination.

-Gradient Removal: DynamicBackgroundExtraction was applied to both masters.
+Gradient Removal: GraXpert was applied to the RGB master.

-Colour Calibration: ColorCalibration was used to calibrate the OSC master.
+Colour Calibration: ColorCalibration was used to calibrate the RGB master.

-Linear Noise Reduction: NoiseXterminator was applied to each image with settings Amount=0.9 and Detail=0.15
+Linear Noise Reduction: NoiseXterminator was applied with Amount=0.95 and Detail=0.35

-Stretching: HistogramTransformation was applied to each image to make a pleasing yet bright image.
+Stretching: HistogramTransformation was applied to make a pleasing yet bright image.
 Approximate background level after stretch was 0.10

 Nonlinear Processing

-Nonlinear Noise Reduction: NoiseXterminator was used to reduce noise in the background areas of the image with settings Amount=0.9 and Detail=0.2
+Nonlinear Noise Reduction: NoiseXterminator was applied with Amount=0.9 and Detail=0.15

 Star Restoration: PixelMath expression combine(starless, stars, op_screen()) was used to combine the starless and stars-only images created with StarXterminator.